Stably Embedded Pairs of Ordered Abelian Groups: Towards a characterisation of stable embeddedness

 \begin{corollary} Let $G$ be an ordered abelian group satisfying (UR), such that $(G,\val)$ satisfies (M).
-Then the following hold: \begin{enumerate} \item The auxiliary sort $\Gamma$ is stably embedded with induced structure that of the pure coloured chain $(\Gamma,(C_{\phi})_{\phi\in \mathcal{L}_{OAG}},<)$. \item For all $\gamma \in \Gamma$, the rib $(R_\gamma,+,-,0,<)$ is a pure regular ordered abelian group. \end{enumerate} \end{corollary}
+Then the following hold: \begin{enumerate} \item The auxiliary sort $\Gamma$ is stably embedded (as a sort of $G^{eq}$) with induced structure that of the pure coloured chain ${(\Gamma,(C_{\phi})_{\phi\in \mathcal{L}_{\text{oag}}},<)}$. \item For every $\gamma \in \Gamma$, the rib $R_\gamma$ is stably embedded (as a sort of $(G,\gamma)^{eq}$, where the parameter $\gamma$ is named as constant) with induced structure that of a pure regular ordered abelian group. \end{enumerate} \end{corollary}

-\begin{proof} Stable embeddedness and purity of $\Gamma$ follows directly from relative quantifier elimination.
+\begin{proof} Stable embeddedness and purity of $\Gamma$ follow directly from relative quantifier elimination.
 The ribs $R_\gamma$ do not have definable convex subgroups and thus must be regular.
-Stably embeddedness and purity of each rib $R_\gamma$ follows by applying Fact~\ref{Fact:Purity-convex} twice. \end{proof}
+Stably embeddedness and purity of each rib $R_\gamma$ follow by applying Fact~\ref{Fact:Purity-convex} twice. \end{proof}